danidee10/danidee10.github.io/_posts/2016-10-09-flask-by-example-5.markdown

 `sqlalchemy.exc.OperationalError: (sqlite3.OperationalError) near "DROP": syntax error [SQL: 'ALTER TABLE polls DROP COLUMN status']`

 Don't worry this problem isn't because you did something wrong it's because SQLite doesn't support [SQL alter statements](https://www.sqlite.org/lang_altertable.html) fully.
-Gladly there is a workaroud in alembic > 0.7 that simulates this alter statements:
+Gladly there is a workaroud in alembic > 0.7 to get around this by simulating alter statements for SQLite by:

 <ul class="postlist">

   <li>Renaming the table</li>

-  <li>Creating a new table with the old name of the previous table with the new column</li>
+  <li>Creating a new table with the old name of the previous table that contains the new column</li>

   <li>Copying data over from the old table to the new one</li>